Dr Joseph Voros

 Dr Joseph Voros holds a PhD in theoretical physics (on mathematical extensions to the General Theory of Relativity).
 He then spent several years in internet-related companies, including Netscape Communications Corporation, and is now a professional futurist.

-He has presented at conferences nationally and internationally, including keynotes, and three of his research articles have won excellence awards including an Outstanding Paper Award in 2010.
+He has presented at conferences nationally and internationally, including keynotes, and three research articles from his Generic Foresight Process framework series have won excellence awards including an Outstanding Paper Award in 2010.
 He has a strong belief in the need for both rigorous intellectual discipline as well as practical pragmatic utility in "real world" contexts, and this belief lies at the heart of his approach to Futures Studies and strategic foresight.
 For many years he has used the multidisciplinary frameworks of Cosmic Evolution, Astrobiology, and 'Big History' to frame and explore broad questions about the longer-term futures of global civilisation and humankind.

-He is a member of the World Futures Studies Federation, an academic member of the Big History Institute, and a founding member and current Board member of the International Big History Association.
+He is a member of the World Futures Studies Federation, an academic member of the Big History Institute, a Full member of the Association of Professional Futurists, a Founding member, former Board member and current Advisory Council member of the International Big History Association, and an invited member of the Great Transition Initiative.
 He serves on the editorial boards of the UK journal Foresight, the US Journal of Integral Theory and Practice, the European Journal of Futures Research, and the Journal of Big History.

 Cosmic Evolution & 'Big History'; The long-term future of humankind; Theories & models of social change; Foresight in organisations & societies; Foresight as core element of strategy, policy & design; Integrative / 'integral' approaches to knowledge & research; Futures thinking as a fundamental human cognitive capacity; The philosophical & methodological foundations of Futures Research